TFBoys

-TFBoys (加油男孩, 加油少年 (Jiā Yóu Shào Nián), stylized in all caps), also known as The Fighting Boys, is a Chinese boy group launched by Time Fengjun Entertainment, consisting of three members, Karry Wang, Roy Wang, and Jackson Yee.
+TFBoys (加油男孩, 加油少年 (Jiā Yóu Shào Nián)), also known as The Fighting Boys, is a Chinese boy group launched by Time Fengjun Entertainment, consisting of three members, Karry Wang, Roy Wang, and Jackson Yee.
 The group debuted on August 6, 2013, with their album Heart Dream·Start.
 In 2017, they each established individual studios and have largely pursued solo careers since.
 On August 6, 2023, they held their ten-year anniversary concert in Xi'an.

-TFBoys are one of China’s most successful idol groups.
-They are regarded as the first generation of TF Family, the collective name for all male trainees and boy groups under Time Fengjun, and helped popularize the idol trainee system of teenage idols in China.
+One of China's most successful boy groups, TFBoys is regarded as the first generation of TF Family, the collective name for all male trainees and boy groups under Time Fengjun.

 Career

 2013–2014: Formation and debut

 TFBoys first appeared on August 6, 2013, with a promotional video sent out by Time Fengjun Entertainment called "Ten Years".
-October 4, they held a showcase of their debut EP at the Sun Moonlight (SML) Center in Yuzhong District, Chongqing.
+On October 4, they held a showcase of their debut EP at the Sun Moonlight (SML) Center in Yuzhong District, Chongqing.
 They debuted on October 18, 2013, with the release of a single album "Start to Heart", including the title track "Heart".

 The group subsequently released a series of hits in 2014, including "Magic Castle", "For Dreams, Always Be Ready" and "Manual of Youth".
-Their album "Manual of Youth" went on chart at number 1 on YinYueTai V Charts for 5 consecutive weeks and has won multiple music awards.
+Their album "Manual of Youth" went on to chart at number 1 on YinYueTai V Charts for 5 consecutive weeks and has won multiple music awards.

 On August 3, 2014, TFBoys held a fan appreciation meeting for their first anniversary at the Beijing Hualian Changying Shopping Center.
-After the event, Li Xiaolin, chairperson of International Cooperation Department of China Population Welfare Foundation, and her party issued a letter for TFBoys that stated them as ambassadors for the charity "Happy Smiles".
-TFBoys have been giving donations to children that suffer from cleft lip and palate through their large social media platform.
-The number of topic interactions on this issue has exceeded 800 million.
-At the time of their first anniversary, it has raised more than 370,000 yuan.
-A total of nearly 40,000 netizens participated in the donation.
-The donation helped more than 100 children with cleft lip.
+After the event, Li Xiaolin, chairperson of International Cooperation Department of China Population Welfare Foundation, and her party issued a letter for TFBoys that enstated them as ambassadors for the charity "Happy Smiles".
+With their ambassadorship, TFBoys raised numerous donations for children that suffer from cleft lip and palate through their large social media platform, drawing topic interactions that exceeded 800 million.
+At the time of their first anniversary, their fundraising raised more than 370,000 yuan, with a total of nearly 40,000 netizens participating in the donation drive.
+The donations helped more than 100 children with cleft lip.